williamumboh/williamumboh.github.io/_pages/teaching.md

 ### MPhil (USyd)
 3. Yun Li (current, co-supervised)
 2. Lindsey Deryckere (completed 2023)
+ * The works in Lindsey's thesis to appear in APPROX 2023 as Online Matching with Set and Concave Delays
 1. Sampson Wong (completed 2019, co-supervised)

 ### Honours (USyd)